SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Data Collection

-Ordinary civilians can already use smartphones to take high-quality photos of anyone at any moment.
+\para{Avoiding Image Capture.} Ordinary civilians can already use smartphones to take high-quality photos of anyone at any moment.
 These photos could be collected and used by facial recognition systems like PimEyes~\cite{pimeyes}.
 Furthermore, face photos taken by on-street surveillance cameras are increasingly used by commercial or government facial recognition systems~\cite{intel, apple, walmart, perpetual, facesurveillance}, especially in major metropolitan areas and inside stores.
 Today's proposals for avoiding image capture come from both research community and activists (e.g. protesters and artists) concerned about surveillance.
-They fall into two broad categories: {\em hiding faces from cameras} and {\em disrupting camera operation}.
+They fall into two categories: {\em hiding faces from cameras} and {\em disrupting camera operation}.

-\para{Face hiding.} People can wear clothes, hats, masks, or move their head to prevent (usable) facial image being captured by cameras.
-Notably, during the June 2020 wave of protests in the US, nonprofit organizations compiled a ``tech toolkit'' to help privacy-conscious protesters obfuscate their faces from cameras and avoid identification~\cite{amnesty}; in late 2020, a Chinese artist used a map of on-street surveillance cameras to successfully guide others to evade identification by positioning their head/body ``away'' from those cameras~\cite{china_artist}.

-\para{Camera disruption.} Without physically breaking cameras, human users can prevent cameras from capturing (usable) images by simply shining laser lights at them~\cite{hongkong}.
-Other commonplace methods include covering cameras with fabric or stickers.
+\begin{packed_itemize} \item {\em Face hiding.} People can wear clothes, hats, masks, or move their head to prevent (usable) facial image being captured by cameras.
+Notably, during the June 2020 wave of protests in the US, nonprofit organizations compiled a ``tech toolkit'' to help privacy-conscious protesters obfuscate their faces from cameras and avoid identification~\cite{amnesty}; in late 2020, a Chinese artist used a map of on-street surveillance cameras to successfully guide others to evade identification by positioning their head/body ``away'' from those cameras~\cite{china_artist}. \item {\em Camera disruption.} Without physically breaking cameras, human users can prevent cameras from capturing (usable) images by simply shining laser lights at them~\cite{hongkong}.
+Other methods include covering cameras with fabric or stickers. \end{packed_itemize}